-4.4 Fragmentation and Total Settlement Delay
+5 Fragmentation and Total Settlement Delay

-In Sections 2 and 3 we showed that fragmentation of patent rights reduced the settlement delay per dispute.
-In this section we study how it affects the total negotiation delay for a technology user litigating with n different patentees.
+We have shown that fragmentation of patent rights reduces the settlement delay per dispute.
+In this section we study how fragmentation affects total negotiation delay for a technology user litigating with n different patentees.
 In our set-up patents are symmetrical in importance and each court focuses on one infringement only.
 In addition, because damages are independently distributed and determined according to the unjust enrichment doctrine, court decisions will not be affected by the outcome of previous litigations or by the expected outcome of future disputes.
-These assumptions imply that each settlement negotiation will have an expected length equal to $E(t^)$ and allow us to simplify the exposition avoiding problems of sequential common-agency.21
+These assumptions imply that each settlement negotiation will have an expected length equal to $E(t^)$ and allow us to simplify the exposition avoiding problems of sequential common-agency.

-To compute total negotiation time, denoted by T, we need some assumptions on the timing overlap of the different negotiations.
-If all n negotiations are conducted simultaneously, the expected total bargaining delay would be $E(t^)$ periods.
-At the other extreme, the upper bound in total negotiation time is reached when the downstream user negotiates sequentially with each patentee.22 In this case total negotiation time will be $T = nE(t^)$.
-We focus on this upper bound, which we interpret as the maximum delay in technology diffusion predicted by our model.
-We analyze the effect of fragmentation on total negotiation time, which is given by
+To compute total negotiation time, denoted by T, we need assumptions on the timing of negotiations.
+If all n negotiations are conducted simultaneously, the expected total bargaining delay is $E(t^)$ .
+At the other extreme, the upper bound in total negotiation time is reached when the downstream user negotiates sequentially with each patentee, in which case the expected total duration is $T = nE(t^)$ .
+We focus on this case, which represents the maximum delay in technology diffusion predicted by our model.

+The impact of fragmentation on total negotiation time is

-$$\frac{\partial E(T)}{\partial n} = E(t^) + \frac{\partial E(t^)}{\partial n} n \tag{8}$$
+$$\frac{\partial E(T)}{\partial n} = E(t^) + \frac{\partial E(t^)}{\partial n}n \tag{10}$$

-21A possible way to extend the model is to introduce preliminary injunctions as in Lanjouw and Lerner (2001).
+&lt;sup>24A possible way to extend the model is to introduce preliminary injunctions as in Lanjouw and Lerner (2001).
 This would change the outside options of our bargaining model and potentially impact on the symmetry of the outcomes.
-Another interesting theoretical extension would consider correlated damages as in Calzolari and Pavan (2006).
+Another interesting theoretical extension would consider correlated damages.

-22This is an upper bound because, following Lerner and Tirole (2004), we assumed that each patent is owned by a different patentee.
+&lt;sup>25This is an upper bound because, following Lerner and Tirole (2004), we assumed that each patent is owned by a different patentee.
 An intermediate setting would be the case in which the n patents are equally split among k patentees.
-In this case if the alleged infringer approaches sequentially the k patentees but negotiates simultaneously (and independently) for each subset of patents, the expected delay will be equal to $kE(t^)$.
+In this case if the alleged infringer approaches sequentially the k patentees but negotiates simultaneously (and independently) for each subset of patents, the expected delay will be equal to $kE(t^)$ .

 This equation points to a trade-off that has been overlooked by previous literature on patent thickets.
 Ownership fragmentation affects total negotiation time through two channels.
-The first (positive) term of (8) is the thicket effect.
+The first (positive) term of (10) is the thicket effect.
 Fragmentation extends total negotiation time because it increases the number of negotiations in which the infringer has to engage.
-The second (negative) term of (8) is the negotiation value effect.
+The second (negative) term of (10) is the negotiation value effect.
 Fragmentation reduces the value at stake in each negotiation and thus the settlement delay per dispute.

 These two effects help reconcile the two opposing views on patent thickets in the recent economic and legal literature - the pro-diffusion view of Licthman (2006) and the anti-commons view of Heller and Eiseberg (1998) and Shapiro (2001).
-Consider the case where θ is arbitrarily close to zero, so the required patents are almost perfect complements.
-In this setting the reduction in negotiation time per dispute due to fragmentation, $\partial E(t^)/\partial n$, is close to zero and the thicket effect dominates the value effect.
+Consider the case where $\theta$ is arbitrarily close to zero, so the required patents are almost perfect complements.
+In this setting the reduction in negotiation time per dispute due to fragmentation, $\partial E(t^)/\partial n$ , is close to zero and the thicket effect dominates the value effect.
 This result is consistent with the 'anti-commons' view: thickets powerfully increase transaction costs and reduce the speed of technology diffusion.
-Conversely, Licthman's conjecture holds when θ is arbitrarily close to n/(n-1), so patents are almost perfect substitutes.
-In this case, the negotiation value per dispute, and thus the settlement time $E(t^)$, are arbitrarily small.
+Conversely, Licthman's conjecture holds when $\theta$ is arbitrarily close to n/(n-1), so patents are almost perfect substitutes.
+In this case, the negotiation value per dispute, and thus the settlement time $E(t^)$ , are arbitrarily small.
 Then the value effect dominates the thicket effect, and total delay is reduced.